-- (1) This section does not apply to a life insurance policy or rider that provides long-term care benefits only in the form of an acceleration of the death benefit. - (2) The policy shall include a provision that allows the insured (owner if there is one designated under the policy) to reduce coverage and lower the policy or premium in at least one of the following ways: - (a) Reducing the maximum benefit; or - (b) Reducing the daily, weekly or monthly benefit amount. - (3) The company may also offer other reduction options that are consistent with the policy design or the company's administrative processes. - (4) The policy shall contain the following conditions with respect to the right to reduce coverage and lower premiums benefit, consistent with the requirements of § 27 of the Model Regulation: - (a) The provision shall include a description of the ways in which coverage may be reduced and the process for requesting and implementing a reduction in coverage. - (b) The age to determine the premium for the reduced coverage shall be based on the age used to determine the premiums for the coverage currently in force. - (c) The company may limit any reduction in coverage to plans or options available for that policy form and to those for which benefits will be available after consideration of claims paid or payable. - (d) If a policy is about to lapse, the company shall provide a written reminder to the policyholder of his or her right to reduce coverage and premiums in the notice required by § 3CC(2) of this standard.
+- (1) This section does not apply to a life insurance policy or rider that provides long-term care benefits only in the form of an acceleration of the death benefit. - (2) The policy shall include a provision that allows the insured (owner if there is one designated under the policy) to reduce coverage and lower the policy or premium in at least one of the following ways: - (a) Reducing the maximum benefit; or - (b) Reducing the daily, weekly or monthly benefit amount.

+- (3) The company may also offer other reduction options that are consistent with the policy design or the company's administrative processes. - (4) In the event the reduction in coverage involves the reduction or elimination of the inflation protection provision, the company shall allow the insured (owner if there is one designated under the policy) to continue the benefit amount in effect at the time of the reduction. - (5) The policy shall contain the following conditions with respect to the right to reduce coverage and lower premiums benefit, consistent with the requirements of § 27 of the Model Regulation: - (a) The provision shall include a description of the ways in which coverage may be reduced and the process for requesting and implementing a reduction in coverage. - (b) The premium for the reduced coverage shall: - (i) be based on the same age and underwriting class used to determine the premium for the coverage currently in force; and - (ii) be consistent with the approved rate table. - (c) The company may limit any reduction in coverage to plans or options available for that policy form and to those for which benefits will be available after consideration of claims paid or payable. - (d) If a policy is about to lapse, the company shall provide a written reminder to the insured (owner if there is one designated under the policy) of his or her right to reduce coverage and premiums in the notice required by § 3CC(2) of this standard.